ops-center/WebApi-Prometheus/README.md

 In this tutorial, we are going to build a simple http api server that exports prometheus metrics at `/metrics` endpoint.

+> How to monitor prometheus metrics using Prometheus and Grafana can be found in this [guide](/guide/monitoring-guide.md)

 ## Prometheus Metric Types